awslabs/pgbouncer-fast-switchover/README.md

 `rewrite_query_py_module_file = /etc/pgbouncer-rr/rewrite_query.py`

 The file should contain the python function:
-`def rewrite_query(username, query):`
+`def rewrite_query(username, query, in_transaction):`
-- The function parameters will provide the username associated with the client, and a query string.
+- The function parameters will provide the username associated with the client, a query string, and the value indicating whether there is an ongoing transaction.
 - The function return value must be a valid SQL query string which will return the result set you want the client application to receive.

 Implementing a query rewrite function is straightforward when the incoming application queries have fixed formats that are easily detectable and easily manipulated, perhaps using regular expression search/replace logic in the Python function.
 It is much more challenging to build a robust rewrite function to handle SQL statements with arbitrary format and complexity.